VATSALVARSHNEY108/B.O.I.-MARK-2/docs/COMPREHENSIVE_GUI_INTEGRATION.md

 ## 🌟 Summary

-The Comprehensive Desktop Controller is now **fully integrated** into the VATSAL GUI with:
+The Comprehensive Desktop Controller is now **fully integrated** into the BOI GUI with:

 ✅ Beautiful, intuitive interface
 ✅ Real-time phase indicators